cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 - What is the range of values that could be assigned to `num`?
 ---

-The phrase "between 0 and 1" alone is not precise enough in program specification because it does not state clearly whether 0 and 1 are included in the range.
+Phrases like "integer in range from 0 to 1" or "between 0 and 1" are not precise enough in a program specification, because they do not clearly state whether the endpoints 0 and 1 are included.

-One concise way to specify a range of values is to use the **interval notation**.
+A more concise and precise way to describe a range of values is to use ***interval notation***.
-You can ask ChatGPT "how to specify a range of numbers using interval notation" to learn more about such notation.

-Would you try describing the return value of `Math.random()` and the value of `num` using this notation?
+I suggest looking up what interval notation is and then using it to describe the return value of `Math.random()`, as well as the possible values of `num`.

+---

+`Math.floor(12.9)` is 12; the function does not **round** 12.9 to 13 (the nearest integer).
+Could you rephrase the sentence to more accurately describe what `.floor()` does?

 #### Sprint-1/2-mandatory-errors/3.js
 If you cannot modify this statement `const cardNumber = 4533787178994213;`